FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 ---
 # RDA learning materials metadata minimal set
 title: "The human readable name of the learning resource."
+author:
+    - Name of entity(ies)
-author: "Name of entity(ies) authoring the resource."
+    - authoring the resource
 tags:
     - Keywords or
     - tags